Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 8 May 2018: Appeals Commissioner

 Lori Bonnett received a Bachelor of Law degree from the University of Alberta in 1998 and a Master of Laws from Osgoode Hall in 2003.
-Lori has been an active member of the Law Society of Alberta since 1998.
-Her career has included in-house counsel roles for various sectors of the oil and gas industry over the past 13 years.
+Lori has been an active member of the Law Society of Alberta since 1998, and her career has included in-house counsel roles for various sectors of the oil and gas industry over the past 13 years.
 In these roles, Lori has advised on numerous, complex infrastructure projects, joint ventures, and operational matters.
 Lori's board experience also includes being a member of the Alberta Transportation Safety Board and the Municipal Government Board.

 In her leisure time, Lori spends time with her two young grandsons and enjoys travelling.

-Sania Chaundry
+Sania Chaudhry

-Sania Chaundry is a Commissioner.
+Sania Chaudhry is a Commissioner.

 Appointed 01 May 2023: Appeals Commissioner